Laci1953/RC2014-CPM/README.md

 Using this "customized" CP/M, it is now possible to benefit from :

 - an enhanced HiTech C Compiler, able to compile larger C source files ( see https://github.com/Laci1953/HiTech-C-compiler-enhanced )
-- an enhanced TE text editor, able to edit (in memory) larger text tiles ( see https://github.com/Laci1953/RC2014-CPM/tree/main/te )
+- an enhanced TE text editor, able to edit (in memory) larger text files ( see https://github.com/Laci1953/RC2014-CPM/tree/main/te )

 CP/M and some tools & games for RC2014:
 ---------------------------------------